Natedeploys/docker-python-sandbox/README.md

 - If you are using linux, you might be required to use sudo before the step 2 command
 - If no docker daemon is present, it means either the above or docker needs to be installed

+## Todo

+Install sent2vec from the public github repository Find a way to load files from the computer hosting the docker containers